Content Map Terms

 • Having a mammogram and breast MRI every year starting at age 25.
 These screening tests don't prevent breast cancer.
 But they can find cancer early, when a cure is most likely.

 The study also looked at having the surgeries at different ages.
-So for example, you can see what difference it might make if you keep your breasts and ovaries until after you are done having children.
-These results are one piece of information you can use as you can explore how to lower your cancer risk.
+For example, you can see what difference it might make if you keep your breasts and ovaries until you're past your childbearing years.
+These results are one piece of information you can use as you explore how to lower your cancer risk.

-Surgery and screening tests are not your only choices.
-You can also talk to your doctor about preventive medicines such as tamoxifen.
-And some women choose to have no treatment or extra screening.
+Surgery and screening tests are not your only options.
+You can also talk to your doctor about medicines, such as tamoxifen.
+Or you may choose to have no treatment or extra screening.

 Women with BRCA1 changes

-According to the study, here's how the different prevention methods affect the life spans of women with BRCA1 changes.
+According to the study, here's how the different prevention methods affect the lifespans of those with BRCA1 changes. footnote 2

-Comparing prevention methods for women with BRCA1 changesfootnote 2
+Comparing prevention methods for women with BRCA1 changes

 Prevention method